apalbright/thelittledataset/content/post/if-you-give-a-judge-a-risk-score.md

 # Preface

-I just returned from [ECINEQ 2019](http://ecineq.org/ecineq_paris19/general.htm) at the Paris School of Economics, where I was very excited to present an ongoing project about risk assessment scores in the criminal justice system.
+I recently returned from [ECINEQ 2019](http://ecineq.org/ecineq_paris19/general.htm) at the Paris School of Economics, where I was very excited to present an ongoing project about risk assessment scores in the criminal justice system.
 Since I've been discussing this project for a while in my academic life, it feels like the right time to translate it into blog form!
 Sure, you could read [this working paper draft](https://thelittledataset.com/about_files/albright_judge_score.pdf) or click through [these slides](/about_files/slides/ecineq_19.pdf) but the former is long and the latter lacks narration.
 As such, this feels like the ideal way to succintly communicate my work from afar... this is also solid self-prep for all those interactions that involve the question "what is your research about?"

 ---